GARBAGE & RECYCLING

 Parking lot of the Gene Fullmer Recreation Center, 8125 South 2200 West

-NEW LOCATION Ron Wood Park, 5900 West New Bingham Highway
+Ron Wood Park, 5900 West New Bingham Highway

 The glass recycling program is for residents only.
 No businesses.
 All colors, no separation required.
 But please use the bins ONLY for glass.
 No garbage, porcelain, ceramic, plate glass windows, light bulbs or cardboard.
 If the program is abused, it will be discontinued.